yuyhong23/One-Hot_Future/README.md

 - 2040 emission goals are half of the emission pledges for 2030, we did that to see the progress trend better
 - 2050 emission goals are set to zero for all for this project’s purpose
 - China plans to peak its emission before 2030, so the emission trend predicted is likely to be inaccurate

+#### KMeans Clustering of Countries Visualizations

+A clear pattern can be seen in clusters where two groups of countries have remained in the same two clusters since the year 2000

+Upon further analysis these countries belong to two groups: one with high coal consumption and another with high gas consumption throughout the past two decades

+These two clusters are also the highest contributor of CO2 emissions since past two decades

 ## Conclusion: